Privacy Policy and Data Protection

 - British Psychological Society (BPS) Code of Ethics and Conduct

-In accordance with Article 5(2) UK GDPR (Accountability Principle), the Controller is responsible for and able to demonstrate compliance with the principles of:
+In accordance with Art.
+5(2) UK GDPR (Accountability Principle), the controller is responsible for, and able to demonstrate compliance with, the following principles:

 - lawfulness, fairness and transparency